weichong-ong/Bay_Wheels_System_Data_Explanatory_Visualization/README.md

 ### Dataset Overview
 The dataset included information about individual rides made in a bike-sharing system covering three Californa's cities, San Francisco, San Jose and Oakland, for a seven months period, from April 2020 until October 2020.
 The data consisted of the location of the stations, the time the users picked up and returned the bike, user type and what type of bike they used for the trip.
 There are approximately 1 million data points.
 1057 data points were removed from the analysis due to inconsistencies or missing information.

-## Bay Wheels (Ford GoBike)
+## Bay Wheels
 Bike sharing has emerged as one of the most-trending forms of mobility in the current era.
 Digitalization has enabled bike sharing to become a fully integrated part of urban mobility.

-Bike sharing...
+Bike sharing is popular nowadays because it
-... is faster than walking
+- is faster than walking
-... is cheaper than taxis and car sharing
+- is cheaper than taxis and car sharing
-... is more flexible than public trans- port
+- is more flexible than public transport
-... requires less maintenance and is less expensive than owning a car ... can be combined with other means of transport
+- requires less maintenance and is less expensive than owning a car
+- can be combined with other means of transport

-[Bay Wheels](https://en.wikipedia.org/wiki/Bay_Wheels) is a regional public bicycle sharing system in California's San Francisco Bay Area.
+Bay Wheels is the first regional and large-scale bicycle sharing system deployed in California and on the West Coast of the United States.
 It is operated by Motivate in a partnership with the Metropolitan Transportation Commission and the Bay Area Air Quality Management District.
 Bay Wheels is the first regional and large-scale bicycle sharing system deployed in California and on the West Coast of the United States.
 It was established as Bay Area Bike Share in August 2013.
 As of January 2018, the Bay Wheels system had over 2,600 bicycles in 262 stations across San Francisco, East Bay and San Jose.
 In June 2017 the system was officially re-launched as Ford GoBike in a partnership with Ford Motor Company.
 After Motivate's acquisition by Lyft, the system was renamed to Bay Wheels in June 2019.